No Excuses! - A Documentary on Quality Physical Education

-Fit for Learning: "Getting students active helps to tackle obesity – but it can also improve achievement and behaviour.
+Fit for Learning - What Research Says about the Benefits of Sports: "Getting students active helps to tackle obesity – but it can also improve achievement and behaviour.
 We find out how."

 Physical Education Is Critical to Educating the Whole Child.
 "NASPE believes that physical education is critical to educating the whole child, and that all students in grades K-12 should receive physical education on a daily basis."